 Most USC undergraduate programs are three years in length, however some are four year programs.

-400 level courses are advanced courses, usually undertaken by USC students in their fourth year of study.
+400 level courses are developing and graduate courses, usually undertaken by USC students in their fourth year of study.
 Enrolment into these courses may be subject to your successful completion of other courses (prerequisites).
 However, even if a course coded at 400 level does not have a prerequisite, we would not recommend that you study it unless you have some prior knowledge in the course subject matter area.

 What are course requisites?

 Prerequisite courses are those that a student is required to complete prior to enrolling in another course.

 Prerequisite courses are in place to ensure that a student enters a course with sufficient prior knowledge required to be successful in that course.

 You may meet a prerequisite by successfully completing the prerequisite course at USC or by successfully completing equivalent or comparable courses at another institution.

 A co-requisite course is a course that you have to take at the same time as or before another course.

 If you have not studied at USC previously and are in the Study Abroad or Exchange Program, you will not be affected by anti-requisites.